 Phlegm and a runny nose can really make you feel uncomfortable, so it’s best to take the day off and stay home till you feel better.

-Do you know what this word means?
+According to Merriam-Webster, this word was first used almost 100 years ago!
+Do you know what it means?
 Hint: It has nothing to do with balloons.
-According to Merriam-Webster, it was first used almost 100 years ago.

 Baloney (noun) simply means nonsense and is often used when you disagree with someone.

 That’s baloney!
-Don’t believe a word of what he says!
+Don’t believe a word that he says!